vijay8i/this-and-that/01-build-systems/notes/06-gn-ninja-conan-take-3.md

 to declare build arguments.
 It only took a couple of RTFM minutes to declare and make use of it to configure the build.
-I was mildly confused between the `args` command and `--args` option in *gn*; the former is used to query what arguments are *available* for a build and the latter is used to setup the build with the args specified.
+I was mildly confused between the `args` command and `--args` option in *gn*; the former is used to query what arguments have been *set* for a build and the latter is used to *setup* the build with the args specified.

 Anyway, here are the required changes to `build/BUILCONFIG.gn`: